 There is a wide selection of software instruments available in the app that you can easily create music with.
 If you don’t have a higher-end DAW (digital audio workstation) to work with, this program is great for beginners.

-Are you starting to play the guitar, but don’t have your own tuner yet?
+Are you starting to play the guitar, but don’t have a tuner yet?
 Well, if you have an iPad, you already have a tuner as well.
-The GuitarTuna iPad music app will help you tune your guitar to standard tuning, as well as providing some games you can play to strengthen your knowledge on notes.
+The GuitarTuna iPad music app will help you tune your guitar to standard tuning, as well as provide some games you can play to strengthen your knowledge of notes.

 Besides the guitar, you can also use the app to tune a ukulele or bass.
 It works very well as a tuner and can help you learn to tune by ear as well.

 Animoog [not available in certain countries or regions]

 Moog is a company that creates professional synthesizer software, and now they also have an app for your iPad.
 It’s powered by the Anisotropic Synth Engine, created by Moog.